 But the world has changed, browsers have changed, and it’s time for another look -- this time with your cyber security in mind.

 YES!
 And No.

 Let’s start with the “no.” In the early days, browsers were completely different, down to the code foundations they were built on and the kind of speed and functionality they had.
-But all of the modern browsers -- Google Chrome, Microsoft Edge, Mozilla Firefox, even Opera, Brave and other niche browsers -- all work on the same code foundation, Google Chromium.
-Chromium is the engine, Chrome is the browser.
+Most of the popular modern browsers such as Google Chrome, Microsoft Edge, Mozilla Firefox, Apple Safari, and even Opera, Brave and other niche browsers are based on one of three browser engines (the core software that makes the browser work), Blink, Gecko or Webkit.

-Think of it like the Lotus Evora and the Toyota Camry -- very different cars but both have the same exact engine under the hood.
-Modern browsers all share the same engine (Chromium) but package it differently -- and those differences matter.
+Think of it like the Lotus Evora and the Toyota Camry, two very different cars with the same engine under the hood.
+The same is true for the browsers built on the Chromium engine and the differences impact your privacy and security.

 Yes, browsers are different.
 But it’s not the color schemes, tools and extras that make the most impact.
 When it comes to your cyber security, the two most important differences are:

 2--How they use the data they gather

 Default settings are the settings in place if you were to download and run your browser and never touch a security setting.
 Chrome’s default security settings are the least security-friendly of all the major browsers.
 They allow for first-party cookies which store your preferences on sites you visit, and also for third-party cookies that follow your activity across websites.
 Google plans to phase out 3rd party cookies within a few years but are not there yet.

 Other default settings that you should disable on Chrome include disabling pop-ups, enabling secure DNS lookups and turning off background refresh (Chrome keeps running after you’ve closed it).
 And those are just a few.